sepen/portdb.js/README.md

 This project is intended to create an HTTP API for CRUX's portdb.

 The difference with the current portdb is the separation in two parts:
 _frontend_ and _backend._ Another difference is the database, which changes from _SQLite_ to _MongoDB_ and thus to a _NoSQL_ database.

 The _backend_, written in _NodeJS_, starts a server which listens for HTTP requests, queries the database, and returns the result in JSON format.
 This favors the use of portdb for CLI tools and applications.

-The _frontend_ maintains the original design and style of the current portdb but the _PHP_ code has been adapted to make requests to the backend instead of querying the database directly.
+The _frontend_ maintains the original website design and style but the _PHP_ code has been adapted to make requests to the backend instead of querying the database directly.
 And maybe in the future, the frontend could be written in _Javascript_ for browsers that support it.
 This would remove workload from the server.

 ##Quickstart